 Once you see how easy it is to make apple spice cake from scratch, you’ll never buy the boxed cake mix again!
 Plus, this is a one bowl cake batter, so less mess too.

-For the batter, combine all of the dry ingredients and sugars in a large mixing bowl.
-Here, use a combination of cinnamon and nutmeg to really bring out the spice flavor of the cake.
+For the batter, combine all of the dry ingredients and sugars in a large mixing bowl (step 1).
+Use a whisk to mix it all together (step 2).

-Secondly, add the eggs, applesauce, oil, and vanilla right to the same bowl.
-Use a handheld mixer on low speed to combine the ingredients until smooth.
+Then, add the eggs, applesauce, oil, and vanilla right to the same bowl (step 3).
+Use a handheld mixer on low speed to combine the ingredients until smooth (step 4).

-Pour the batter evenly into the cake pans.
+Pour the batter evenly into the cake pans (step 7).
 To ensure that the cake pans have the same amount of batter, I recommend using a digital kitchen scale if you have one.
 Otherwise, do your best to eyeball that the cake pans are equal.

-Bake the cakes for about 35-40 minutes, or until a toothpick inserted in the center of the cake comes out clean.
-Also, note that this cake will turn a golden brown as it bakes.
+Bake the cakes for about 30-35 minutes, or until a toothpick inserted in the center of the cake comes out clean.
+Also, note that this cake will turn a golden brown as it bakes (step 8).

 Remove the cakes from the oven and cool on a wire baking rack for about 10 minutes.
 Then, loosen the cake by using a butterknife to run around the edges of the cake pan.
 Flip the cake on the wire cooling rack and out of the cake pan.
 Remove the parchment liner and cool completely before frosting.